-We are currently in the middle of post-election carnage.
-But as Theresa May attempts to get her government plan in order, Shaun Soanes looks into what the election result means for creative industries.
+Currently, we’re in the middle of post-election carnage.
+But as Theresa May attempts to get her government plan in order, Shaun Soanes looks into what the election result could mean for creative industries.

-On June 8th voters turned out in force, but instead of being given the promised “strong and stable” government, our political situation has been plunged into uncertainty, with a weakened prime minister who has been spending her time trying to shore up her position.
+Voters turned out in force on June 8th, but instead of being given the promised “strong and stable” government, our political situation has been plunged into uncertainty, with a weakened prime minister who has been using her time trying to shore up her position.

 The Tories seem to now intend on forming a government with the support of Norther Ireland’s Democratic Unionist Party.

-Following the election result, there has been a mixed reaction from the UK’s architects.
-A lot of people see this result as an opportunity to negotiate a better trade deal with the EU.
+Since the election result, there has been a mixed reaction from the UK’s architects.
+Many people see this result as an opportunity to negotiate a better trade deal with the EU.
 Other people have concerns about the political uncertainty it will bring and whether this will have a bad effect on the economy – particularly on the construction industry.

-It’s critical that all governments realise that investment in both housing and infrastructure should still be a priority.
+It’s vital that all governments realise that investment in both housing and infrastructure should still be a priority.
 We are still struggling with the construction skills gap and the housing crisis is continuing.

-During Theresa May’s campaign, she promised to “fix the broken housing market” by building “a new generation of social housing”.
-She proposed a plan to offer loans, funds and new powers to housing associations and councils to help them build a new generation of social housing for renters.
+In the middle of Theresa May’s campaign, she promised to “fix the broken housing market” by building “a new generation of social housing”.
+A plan was proposed to offer loans, funds and new powers to housing associations and councils to help them build a new generation of social housing for renters.
 She also pledged to give these new tenants the option to buy the property after 10 to 15 years.

-Labour and the Liberal Democrats proposed to scrap the right to buy scheme completely, claiming that since Margaret Thatcher’s reign it had led to house price inflation, increases in rent, widening the gulf between those who own their home and those who never will.
+The Liberal Democrats and Labour proposed to scrap the right to buy scheme completely, claiming that since Margaret Thatcher’s reign it had led to house price inflation, rental increases, widening the gulf between those who own their home and those who never will.

 The main Conservative pledges relating to housing in the manifesto were: